-The Company is a leading independent, global wealth solutions provider with deep local market knowledge.
+The Company is a leading independent global wealth solutions provider with deep local market knowledge.
 We provide superior customised insurance-based solutions to help high net worth individuals and their families ensure their assets are protected, portable and can be passed on.

-We have been working with advisors, high net worth individuals, their families and institutions for over 25 years, to give them greater control over their financial futures.
-At a group level we now administer €41.5 billion of our clients' assets across the globe (as of 31 December 2018).
+We have been working with advisors, high net worth individuals, their families and institutions for 30 years, to give them greater control over their financial futures.

 The business specialises in addressing the complex needs of high net worth clients, with a team of more than 60 technical experts in wealth structuring, tax law and non-traditional assets based around the world.
 This deep-rooted expertise offers clients a proven capability that works across borders, regions and geographies, giving them the choice and flexibility to meet their unique needs.
-Whether that means providing solutions that enable cross-border wealth planning; the transfer of wealth between generations; or structuring investments in non-traditional assets.